 01. How can I find the Product Number and Manufacturing Code for my station?

-Our weather stations typically provide years of trouble-free service, however, from time to time some things can still go wrong.
-One of the reasons WeatherStationary choose to work with Davis Instruments is their reputation for outstanding customer service.
+Davis weather stations typically provide years of trouble-free service, however, from time to time some things can still go wrong.
+One of the reasons why WeatherStationary.com choose to work with Davis Instruments is because of their reputation in customer service.

-The Product Number and Mfg Code will be on the label of each component.
-The label for the Vantage Vue ISS is located on the underside of the unit, other sensor transmitters will have the label on the internal transmitter board cover, which will be obvious once the outer door is opened.
+The label for the Vantage Vue ISS is located on the underside of the unit.
+Other sensor transmitters will have the label on the internal transmitter board cover, which will be obvious once the outer door is opened.
 Labels for consoles are on the back or underside of the unit.
-Data logger labels are on the side of the unit which faces into the console when installed (the logger must be removed to read the label).
+Data logger labels are on the side of the unit which faces into the console when installed (the logger must be removed to see the label).

 02. When do I need to reboot the console and how do I do it?